jpchateau/Interactive-Image/README.md

 | --- | --- | --- | --- | --- |
 | Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ |

-## Philosophy

-This tool is not just a means to create rich media contents.
-It focuses on code quality and cares about web performances.

 ## Contribute

 Feel free to contribute and open some issues or pull requests.